-The Secret Roots of Irritation
+The Secret Roots of Anger and Irritation

 by Michael G Quirke, Licensed Marriage and Family Therapist.

-Feeling too much frustration?
-Maybe you have one of the five most common co-factors
+If anger and irritation are an issue for you, maybe you have one of the five most common co-factors

 Did you know that there may be hidden co-cofactors that keep your anger burning quietly?
 If you have ever been camping, you know that there is a point each evening when it comes time to let the campfire die down so that everyone can go to sleep.
 Maybe you have noticed that the fire doesn’t usually stop instantly.
 In fact, it can burn slowly and softly for hours if not days.

 Just like a campfire, our anger can have hidden embers that keep burning even after an upsetting incident has passed.
 What are these embers?
 They are the five most common co factors that are found in people who experience chronic frustration and anger.